We all make mistakes.

 So instead of failing and failing often, how about succeeding and succeeding often for a change.

 And to do that, maybe you do have to put yourself in situations where you will “fail” from time to time.

 But often enough, with just a bit of research and self-understanding, you can put yourself in contexts bound to give you more “quick victories” more often.

-For example, if you know about your sensory preferences and the personal learning hierarchy I teach you how to discover in The Memory Connection, you can “engineer” learning situations in which you’d actually have to try hard to fail.
+For example, if you know about your sensory preferences and the personal learning hierarchy I teach you how to discover in The Magnetic Memory Method Masterclass, you can “engineer” learning situations in which you’d actually have to try hard to fail.

 In brief, we all have at least 6+1 Magnetic Modes.
 The main 6 look like this: